All Episodes

 William F. Buckley passed away either late last night or this morning at his home in his study in Stanford, Connecticut, a place that I have been privileged to visit countless times.

-Uh I felt like school was prison, felt like I was being controlled and dominated, and when I feel like I'm being controlled, I'm out of there.
+And when I feel like I'm being controlled, I'm out of there.

-I just revolt, I leave, don't want any part of it from anybody anyhow.
+Don't want any part of it from anybody anyhow.

 I did absorb a lot there, but only because I had to be there.

-who had a newspaper column, and I remember at age twelve or thirteen it was published in the St. Louis Globe Democrat, which was uh the morning paper in St. Louis at the time that was conservative for the most part, no longer publishes, of course, but uh I remember at age 13, 14, all the way up through high school just being mesmerized.
+And I remember at age 12 or 13, it was published in the St. Louis Globe Democrat, which was the morning paper in St. Louis at the time that was conservative for the most part, no longer publishes, of course.

-We were a very uh active family in that in that regard, and you know, the old image of uh family sitting around the dinner table and talking about stuff was true uh at our house.
+And, you know, the old image of family sitting around the dinner table and talking about stuff was true at our house.

-And for me, it was a listening experience, and of course, peppered with questions and so forth.
+And, of course, peppered with questions and so forth.

-Uh I Bill Buckley was there is is indescribable.
+Bill Buckley was indescribable.

 There will not be another one like him.

-Once you take the time to learn about Buckley and his life and look at what all he did with it, he did not waste a moment.
+And although that's true of all of us, once you take the time to learn about Buckley and his life and look at what all he did with it, he did not waste a moment.

 Did not waste a moment.

-His uh pleasurable delights, such as sailing around the world numerous times, uh traveling the world with his work.
+He was able to pursue, as he called it, his sibiritic delights, his pleasurable delights, such as sailing around the world numerous times, traveling the world with his work.

-He was Prolific in output.
+He was prolific in output.

-But it was his intellect and it was his uh it was his good humor uh and and all that it was literally inspiring to me.
+But it was his intellect and it was his good humor and all that.

-I said, this is this is not for me.
+I said, this is not for me.

 I can't handle this.